arbitraryexecution/forta-uma-suite/README.md

 - AE-UMA-DISPUTE
   - Fired when a liquidation can be disputed
   - Severity is always "medium"
-  - Type is always set to "suspicious"
+  - Type is always set to "info"
   - Metadata field contains position price, scaled price, and liquidation data

 ## Test Data